rjseymour66/CICD/README.md

 `$ docker run -d --name <name> <image-name>`

 For many `docker ...` commands, you can use the container's name in place of the container ID.
 For example, `docker logs <container-name>`.

+## Jenkins

+### Setting agents

+You can set agents in one of the following ways:

+### Permanent agents

+If you use permanent agents, you must maintain multiple slave types (with labels) for different project types.
+So, if you have a project running on Java 11 and another that runs Go 1.18, you must maintain a Java 11 slave and Go 1.18 slave type.

+1. Go to Manage Jenkins > Manage nodes and clouds
+2. Click New Node.
+3. Assign a name
+4. Select Permanent Agent
+5. Click create.

+You have to complete a few fields.
+Below are descriptions of a few:
+- Remote root directory: The directory on the slave machine that the agent uses to run build jobs.
+- Labels: Tags that you can add to identify builds

+### Permanent Docker agents

+Use Docker to create permanent, general-purpose slaves.
+Each slave is configured the same, and each build is associated with the Docker image that ran the build.
+Becuase each slave is the same, you don't need labels.

+### Jenkins swarm agents

+Jenkins Swarm lets you dynamically add slaves without configuring each of them in the Jenkins master.
+It requires the `Self-Organizing Swarm Plug-in Modules`, under `Manage Jenkins` > `Manage Plugins`.

+eval "$(oh-my-posh --init --shell bash --config ~/.poshthemes/agnosterplus.omp.json)"